FOR FREE PEOPLE

 The showrunner called back and pronounced that, according to the poobahs over at Fox, Afghanistan was indeed diverse.

 I thought of this story when I read Amazon Studios’ new inclusion policy, vaunted by stenographers in the mainstream media.
 It announces a goal, by 2024, of having 50% of creative roles in its movies and shows filled by women or people of color.
-In addition, the studio promises to try to cast actors whose identity — “gender, gender identity, nationality, race/ethnicity, sexual orientation, disability
+In addition, the studio promises to try to cast actors whose identity — “gender, gender identity, nationality, race/ethnicity, sexual orientation, disabilitytext context” — matches that of the characters they play.
+One wonders how Ariel from “The Little Mermaid” or the sea monster from “The Shape of Water” would be slotted.
+And God save the intern who has to racially code “Beauty and the Beast.”

-I decided to read through Amazon Studios’ Inclusion Playbook, designed “to help disrupt the biases that occur across the lifecycle of a series or movie, from the first inkling of a concept to viewers streaming the content on Prime Video.
+I decided to read through Amazon Studios’ Inclusion Playbook, designed “to help disrupt the biases that occur across the lifecycle of a series or movie, from the first inkling of a concept to viewers streaming the content on Prime Video..text context” The playbook directed me to a factsheet that promised to help improve my familiarity with all things diverse and inclusive.

 There I encountered entries on things like: acquired limb difference (otherwise known as “amputation”).
-There’s an entry on mean girls, which, I learned, was a “stereotype of girls and young women characterizing them as socially aggressive and unkind” —characterizations that, apparently, not only “enforce the bad behavior
+There’s an entry on mean girls, which, I learned, was a “stereotype of girls and young women characterizing them as socially aggressive and unkind” —characterizations that, apparently, not only “enforce the bad behaviortext context” but “fail to address the larger social issues girls and women face like insecurity, lack of confidence, and pressure to fit the “feminine beauty ideal.”text context” Someone please relay that to Tina Fey.

-There were entries on haka (I’ve been a fan for years), unnecessary intersex surgeries (bad), womxn (whatever happened to good old-fashioned womyn?) and the biological clock, which is explained as: “In relation to birthing people, the biological clock refers to the sense of pressure people feel to have children during their “peak” reproductive years.
+There were entries on haka (I’ve been a fan for years), unnecessary intersex surgeries (bad), womxn (whatever happened to good old-fashioned womyn?) and the biological clock, which is explained as: “In relation to birthing people, the biological clock refers to the sense of pressure people feel to have children during their “peak” reproductive years.text context” As a 37-year-old womxn/birthing person, I can assure you that those scare quotes around the word ‘peak,’ as though human reproduction is some kind of social construct, are superfluous.

 I also learned about the Yazidis, who are victims of the apparently non-violent jihad waged by the Arab League (also covered in this document!).
 Do I even need to tell you that there is no mention of Israel or of Jews?

 Are we, though?
 I wonder how the Amazon drivers afraid to take a bathroom break in order to keep up with their delivery quotas would feel about that.
 Or the workers in JFK8, the company’s Staten Island warehouse, who labor under the all-seeing eye of Jeff Bezos.
 More than 60 percent of the people who work in that warehouse, which is the size of 15 football fields, are black or Hispanic.
-And, according to a recent New York Times investigation, black workers at JFK8 were almost “50 percent more likely to be fired
+And, according to a recent New York Times investigation, black workers at JFK8 were almost “50 percent more likely to be firedtext context.”

 I would really love for an Amazon executive to explain to me how understanding the difference between Disabled and disabled — Amazon’s Inclusion Playbook told me that Disabled with a capital “D" refers to those who are culturally Disabled, whatever that means — makes an actual difference in the lives of anyone at all.